16 Tips for Better Customer Development Interviews in B2B

-Key Tips for Customer Development Interviews
+Key Tips for B2B Customer Interviews

 3. Separate target groups: Focus on one sector or market vertical at a time to get a consistent data point.
 For example, if your niche is dentists, ask the same questions to every dentist you meet.